Blendify/blender-manual/trunk/blender_docs/manual/addons/io_dae.rst

    Export shape key data (caution, this creates very large output files if many shape keys are defined).

 Main - Global Orientation Options
 """""""""""""""""""""""""""""""""

 Forward Axis
-   Add a rotation to the Scene (in object mode) such that the selected axis becomes the forward direction in the Target system.
+   Add a rotation to the Scene (in Object Mode) such that the selected axis becomes the forward direction in the Target system.

-   Possible values are: X, Y, Z , -X, -Y, -Z
+   X, Y, Z, -X, -Y, -Z
 Up Axis
-   Add a rotation to the Scene (in Object mode) such that the selected axis becomes the top direction in the Target system.
+   Add a rotation to the Scene (in Object Mode) such that the selected axis becomes the top direction in the Target system.

-   Possible values are: X, Y, Z , -X, -Y, -Z
+   X, Y, Z, -X, -Y, -Z
 Apply Global Orientation (only when you changed the global orientation) Rotate the object data instead of adding an extra rotation to the scene.
-   Thus the exported Objects do not get an additional rotation in Object mode.
+   Thus the exported Objects do not get an additional rotation in Object Mode.

 .. note::

    When in doubt what your target system needs besides changing the global axis orientation, then try first to apply Global Orientation (this is most likely what you need).

 Main - Texture Options
 """"""""""""""""""""""